dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/apache2.md

 Point your browser to,<http://localhost/phpinfo.php> and it should give you a bunch of `PHP` related information.

-### Enabling userdir
+### Enabling userdir (public_html)

-Enabling `userdir` will allow all users to have their own website in `~/public_html`:
+Enabling `userdir` will allow all users to have their own website in `~/public_html`.
+This is nice if you want to create a sandbox place to test out website related things.
+However, setting this up have serious security caveats.
+Read this whole section carefully and completely before executing anything.
+Also make sure you understand everything.

+To enable the userdir `apache2` module as `root` user:

 ````editorconfig
 a2enmod userdir
 ````

-We can check the userdir configuration file:
+We can check the `userdir` configuration file:

 ````commandline
 nano /etc/apache2/mods-available/userdir.conf
 ````

-By default it will server `public_html` directory, we can change the directory name if we want:
+By default, it will serve the `public_html` directory in the home directory of the users, we can change the directory name if we want:

 ````editorconfig
 UserDir public_html